 \subsection{KITTI to vKITTI}

-We select three weather conditions (i.e., $Clone$, $Fog$, and $Morning$) from vKITTI Scene 01 and 20.
-The clone condition replicates the weather conditions of KITTI.
-In addition, we identify real sequences from KITTI for comparison.
+We select three weather conditions ($Clone$, $Fog$, and $Morning$) from vKITTI Scene 01 and 20.
+The clone condition replicates the weather of KITTI.
+We also find out the corresponding real sequences from KITTI for comparison.
 The pose estimation results are shown in TABLE~\ref{tab:vkitti}.
 The models perform better on KITTI because its data distribution is similar to that of our training set.
-However, even the conditions in vKITTI $Clone$ can have significant impact on the accuracy of pose estimation.
-Our proposed SOA effectively overcomes this domain gap, performing equally well under three distinct weather conditions.
+However, even the conditions in vKITTI $Clone$ can have a significant impact on the accuracy of pose estimation.
+Our proposed SOA effectively overcomes this domain gap and performs equally well under three distinct weather conditions.

-\section{Conclusion}
+\section{CONCLUSION}

 This paper proposes an ORB-augmented VO with SOA.
-ORB features guide the network’s attention to key regions, using more stable features from the raw data to predict ego motion.
+ORB features guide the attention of the network to key regions, and more stable information from the raw data are used to estimate ego motion.
 Consequently, our model demonstrates superior pose accuracy across all trajectories in the KITTI odometry dataset.
 Further, cross-attention module illustrates how ORB features guide the extraction of RGB features, providing a level of interpretability.
 We observe that regions with higher attention weights correspond to the vehicle's turning direction.
 Moreover, our ORB-SfMLearner works well under different domains due to optimal parameters adaptation.
 Overall, the integration of ORB augmentation has improved the accuracy and explainability of our model's pose estimation, while the SOA has further enhanced its generalization capabilities.